-Noves has always been exceptionally For further information check our interested in the image of the "horse".
-SC Institutional Gallery listings, call the That image always brings him back to a League at 843/681-5060 or visit quote from the poet, Pam Brown, "A horse (www.artleaguehhi.org).
+For further information check our SC Institutional Gallery listings, call the League at 843/681-5060 or visit (www.artleaguehhi.org).

-Society of Bluffton Artists in Bluffton, SC, Features Works by Joan Moreau McKeever in his studio and put a piece of charcoal The Society of Bluffton Artists in Bluffton, SC, will present From Maui to in her hand.
-Later she was mentored by Maine & Back to the Lowcountry, featur-Richard Montross, attended the Vancouver School of Art, then the University of ing paintings by Joan Moreau McKeever, on view from Nov.
+Society of Bluffton Artists in Bluffton, SC, Features Works by Joan Moreau McKeever

+The Society of Bluffton Artists in Bluffton, SC, will present From Maui to Maine & Back to the Lowcountry, featuring paintings by Joan Moreau McKeever, on view from Nov.
 7 through Dec.
-4. Alaska, and later, the American Academy 2016.
+4, 2016.
 A reception will be held on Nov.
+13, from 3-5pm.
-13, of Dramatic Arts in New York.
-Profesfrom 3-5pm. sionally she ran advertising companies As you might expect the body of work in Alaska and Connecticut before joining is a range of scenes inspired by McK-The Wright Companies, as their awardwinning Marketing and Creative Direceever's travels, painted with skill and tor.
-While raising her two boys she also attention to detail.
-You can almost smell the salt air viewing her coastal landscapes became a very successful Realtor.

-The longing for a return to the arts and the scent of Plumeria in a gorgeous was prompted by McKeever's visit a few floral scene.
+As you might expect the body of work is a range of scenes inspired by McKeever's travels, painted with skill and attention to detail.
+You can almost smell the salt air viewing her coastal landscapes and the scent of Plumeria in a gorgeous floral scene.

 McKeever is a native of Connecticut and has an art and music background, studying and performing violin, viola and voice.
-She was introduced to the world of art as a little girl encouraged by her "Uncle Teddy" - Ted Davies, a renowned woodcut artist - who sat her on a stool
+She was introduced to the world of art as a little girl encouraged by her "Uncle Teddy" - Ted Davies, a renowned woodcut artist - who sat her on a stool in his studio and put a piece of charcoal in her hand.
+Later she was mentored by Richard Montross, attended the Vancouver School of Art, then the University of Alaska, and later, the American Academy of Dramatic Arts in New York.
+Professionally she ran advertising companies in Alaska and Connecticut before joining The Wright Companies, as their awardwinning Marketing and Creative Director.
+While raising her two boys she also became a very successful Realtor.